-However, one potential concern that many of these fantasy writers have is whether or not there are any legal issues associated with including fantasy races in a novel.
+However, many of these fantasy writers have one potential concern: whether or not there are any legal issues associated with including fantasy races in a novel.

 General fantasy races are not copyrighted, as they’re not considered to be anyone’s intellectual property.
 The ideas of fantasy races originate from folklore and mythology that are hundreds of years old, so it’s legal to include them in fantasy narratives.

 Although incorporating archetypical fantasy races is fine for the purposes of writing, there are still potential legal issues that you can run into if you’re not careful.
-Read further to discover what specific aspects of writing about fantasy races could cause eventual legal problems as well as tips on how to avoid these complications altogether.
+Read further to discover what specific aspects of writing about fantasy races could cause eventual legal problems and tips on how to avoid these complications altogether.

 Why Writing About Fantasy Races Doesn’t Impede on Any Intellectual Property

 As a fantasy writer, the last thing you want to deal with is legal issues as soon as you’ve published your novel.
-Since fantasy species play such a crucial role in this reading genre, it’s important that writers get it right the first time to avoid unnecessary headaches in the future.
+Since fantasy species play such a crucial role in this reading genre, writers must get it right the first time to avoid unnecessary headaches in the future.

 Fortunately, writing about archetypical fantasy races shouldn’t raise any red flags when it comes to legalities, as fantasy races are largely considered public domain information.
 The reasons for why this is are discussed further below.